For administrators and leaders

 "Good point about the environment in which we work which shows it can be a bit artificial to isolate one issue like this.
 Non-replies to emails etc. I find take up time, but I have to be careful about specks of sawdust v planks in all this.
 Reliability and warmth of personality don't always go together."

-This article was last updated in July 2017.
+This article was last updated in July 2019 with minor changes throughout.
 Comments and ideas to improve it further are always welcome.